 Learn more about the rich history of Jekyll Island, Georgia.
 Or, revisit the past with a tram tour of the National Historic Landmark District, including many of the opulent mansions their millionaire owners called “cottages."

 Things to Do on Jekyll Island

 Jekyll Island offers an abundance of recreational activities that are sure to please visitors of all ages.
-A variety of amenities include ten miles of white sand beaches, 63 holes of golf, an outdoor tennis complex, the Summer Waves Water park, a fishing pier, Jekyll Island dolphin tours, horseback riding tours, nature centers, 20 miles of bike trails and the Georgia Sea Turtle Center.
+Enjoy ten miles of white sand beaches, 63 holes of golf, an outdoor tennis complex, a fishing pier, horseback riding tours, nature centers, 20 miles of bike trails and the Georgia Sea Turtle Center.

 In addition, since the island is owned by the State of Georgia and managed by the Jekyll Island Authority, the island’s development is limited to just 1,609 acres to preserve the critical barrier island ecosystem.
 Great lengths have been taken to honor this ratio while the highly anticipated revitalization of Jekyll Island moves forward.
 Since most of the island is protected, there is also plenty of nature and wildlife to explore!
 All the family-friendly activities on Jekyll Island are enough to keep any visitor busy!